 Dursley Heritage Centre

-Dursley is soon to be the location of a brand new heritage centre which is being built at the time of writing (March 2004).
+Dursley's Heritage Centre has been open since the beginning of 2005 and has proved very popular with visitors from far and wide.
 It occupies a very central position, close to the Methodist Church and opposite the Market House and St. James Church.
-It actually adjoins the old Jacob's House building which is in the process of being restored.
+It actually adjoins the old Jacob's House building which has been fully restored and is now occupied by Dursley Town Council.

-The building will house a number of displays relating Dursley's past as well as a range of artefacts that all serve to tell a tale.
-It is hoped to be open mid 2004 but I will keep this page updated with progress.
+The building houses a number of displays relating Dursley's past as well as a range of artefacts that all serve to tell a story.
+It is entirely run by volunteers so if you're interested in helping please see the Volunteer page.
+Opening hours are given below:

 Picture Gallery (Click on picture for larger view)